 Take a tour of the Walter A. Feibelman Suite

 The Walter A. Feibelman Suite, which is sunny, airy, and located on the second floor of Headquarters, consists of a bedroom/living room with one queen bed, a kitchenette, and a full bathroom with tub/shower.
 It is open for business - we were delighted to have our first guests, AAVSO Historian Thomas R. Williams and his wife, Anna Fay Williams, in residence for the month of July, 2009!

-AAVSO members in good standing and colleagues interested in reserving the Feibelman Suite should check availability on the google calendar and then contact AAVSO Headquarters (email@example.com) for details about reserving time.
+AAVSO members in good standing and colleagues interested in reserving the Feibelman Suite should contact AAVSO Headquarters (email@example.com) for details about availability and reserving time.
 Since we are a non-profit, we cannot charge a rate for the room.
 However, we can accept a donation to help cover expenses (someone has to clean the room, do the laundry, replace supplies, buy new linens, etc.).
 We have tentatively set the suggested donation at $50 for single night stays, and can adjust that as necessary for longer stays.
 You may also consider upgrading your membership level to "sustaining" in appreciation of your visit.
 Please remember that these are optional donations and you are not required to pay anything to stay in the suite.

 We look forward to seeing some of you in residence in the coming months!